sassywares/glimmer/README.md

 ### Naming Conventions

-I like to use the dot-notation with kebab-case, so a component called `UserProfile` would be named `user-profile.component.tsx`, a hook called `useUser` would be named `use-user.hook.ts`, service named `UserService` would be named `user.service.ts`, you get the idea.
+I like to use the dot-notation with kebab-case, so a component called `UserProfile` would be named `user-profile.component.tsx`, a hook called `useUser` would be named `use-user.ts`, service named `UserService` would be named `user.service.ts`, you get the idea.
 This makes it super easy to find files and understand what they do.

+The only exception to this are the shared components in `shared/components` as they're one-offs and don't belong to any module.

 ### Code Style